Victory 2: Plot

 Dawoor's sister wanted to divide the property and kept the rich property with her and her husband and poor property for her husband's brother and his wife.
 But the poor couple found gold in a deceased Shiva temple.
 On hearing this, Dawoor's sister had blackmailed them to reveal the place of gold but they managed to escape with their quadruplet children.
 But their father gets hit and both are captured.
 But however the kids are saved since they had sat on a goods train.
 Doctor says that they have lost the memory.

 Dawoor wants 50 percent from the gold.
 Sadhu calls Munna and reveals it.
 Meanwhile, with the help of a man from the previous film, Chandru escapes.
 But Salim in the form of Chandru, enters his house.
 Chandru calls Priya and reveals everything.
 Angered, she mixes sleep tablets in milk for Salim.
 Dawoor and his sister realize that the three are indeed men.
 Chandru reaches his home and drinks the milk instead.
 Nandini comes crying home saying Nagavalli is Munna (she was acting to save him).
 Salim tries to kill Priya but is beaten by Munna.
 Munna and Priya make Chandru vomit and save him.
 Munna says that Salim, Chandru and him are brothers.
 But they hide it from Salim since he will not believe them and tie him.
 Priya leaves to meet her father and bring him to the place where the gold is.
 Nandini says the old couple that their sons are back for which they react and say that they had never lost the memory and reveal the place.

 Dawoor, his sister and her family reach the spot.
 Dawoor ties Munna, Chandru, their parents, Maamu, Sadhu and his sister's family and asks Salim (who untied by Chandru's uncle) to blast them.
 But he refuses saying that they are innocent.
 Dawoor reveals that Salim is adopted and ties him too.
 But Sadhu says that if the couple has four kids, then they have forgotten the fourth one.

-Here enters Richie (Sharan) and fights all men.
+Here enters Richie, who fights all men.
 However snakes enter and climb everybody.
 Snakes leave and Sadhu says that all four were adopted from the goods train so he knows that they are their kids.
-The film ends on a happy note.